-A2IM will be visible on issues where our position diverges from that of the majors, and for which the Independents need a central voice".
+A2IM will be visible on issues where our position diverges from that of the majors, and for which the Independents need a central voice.

-- 13. But there is no formal document indicating with precision what the extent of its mandate to speak for members actually is.
-This is a little surprising for two reasons: firstly the extent of such a mandate is obviously highly relevant to this case and secondly the Rules (Guidebook rule 3.2.2.4) themselves indicate that one of the factors to be taken into account in considering standing (albeit in the context of established institution) is "the presence of a formal charter, or national or international registration". - 14.
-Moreover as the Applicant points out the Objector is itself a very small organisation, having limited assets and just four employees. - 15.
+- 14. But there is no formal document indicating with precision what the extent of its mandate to speak for members actually is.
+This is a little surprising for two reasons: firstly the extent of such a mandate is obviously highly relevant to this case and secondly the Rules (specifically Rule 3.2.2.4 of the Guidebook) themselves indicate that one of the factors to be taken into account in considering standing (albeit in the context of established institution) is "the presence of a formal charter, or national or international registration". - 15.
 A2IM has two sorts of member: "Labels" and "Associate Members".
 Labels are what in the pre-digital world were called "record companies".
 They are still so called though of course much of what they produce is delivered digitally.
 Typically it is the Label which has the contracts with performers and music and lyric writers.
 A Label is what in the book world would be called a publisher.
 The Label members of A2IM are so-called "Indies", that is to say smaller companies in contrast to major Labels such as Sony or Warner.
 There are 210 A2IM Label members, nearly all of whom are American which is hardly surprising since it is the American Association of Independent Music.
 Associate membership is open to companies that "work with, rely upon, or otherwise support independent labels".
-There are 131 Associate Members, some of whom are large and well known such as Spotify and iTunes. - 16.
-A2IM's Objection is being conducted by Mr Constantinos Roussos whose own company is itself seeking the gTLD .music.
+There are 131 Associate Members, some of whom are large and well known such as Spotify and iTunes.

+16. A2IM's Objection is being conducted by Mr Constantinos Roussos whose own company is itself seeking the gTLD .music.
 This is not without significance for it makes plain that A2IM does not object to the gTLD .music in principle, merely to this Application and those in the other .music cases I have to decide.
 That is not fatal to the Objection for A2IM might nonetheless have a valid community objection of its own.
 But it causes me to examine the Objection with particular care.
-And it means that A2IM cannot contend (as indeed it does not) that a .music string is inherently objectionable that no-one should have it.
+And it means that A2IM cannot contend (as indeed it does not) that a .music string is inherently objectionable - that no-one should have it.